assassin990123/LixurProtocol/README.md

 This project is by no means complete and may feature plenty of bugs, security holes, etc. Please be aware of this.
 We haven't even launched the Testnet Beta yet so this is a work-in-progress.

+To install PQCrypto, it's likely you'll need to downgrade or upgrade your Python interpreter to 3.7.0.
+This is crucial!

 ### How to Contribute
 So you want to contribute?
 Please, please join our Discord Server and our JetBrains Space Collaboration Platform if you want to contribute to this project.
 It's a must.
 Our project management and our project checklist is avaiable here, it only takes a minute at most to signup!
 <br> [Click here to join our Official Discord Server Link](https://discord.gg/HCRAQHKGeG)